-The three regions of Tasman, Nelson, and Marlborough at the northern tip of New Zealand’s South Island are well known for their delicious wines.
+The five regions of Tasman, Nelson, Marlborough, Canterbury, and the West Coast make up the North of New Zealand’s South Island are well known for their delicious wines.
 Don’t miss out on a tasty glass of Sauvignon Blanc to wash down your fresh seafood during your visit!

 The best way to get from the North to the South Island is via ferry from Wellington to Picton, which will take you through the beautiful Marlborough Sounds.
 These consist of a range of forested islands, with sheltered bays, sandy beaches, and untouched bushland.
 It’s also a great destination to spot dolphins, seals, blue penguins, and a whole host of birds.

 |The Marlborough Sounds are located between the North and South Island of New Zealand.

 Don’t miss out on the opportunity to kayak, fish, cycle, and hike for example, along the challenging, 70-kilometer-long Queen Charlotte Track.

 The Nelson-Tasman region is known for being New Zealand’s sunniest region, making it popular among tourists and locals alike.
 Maybe it’s the warmth and sunshine that attract a huge range of artists to the area.
 The city of Nelson is particularly famous for its varied art scenes, with galleries featuring traditional, contemporary, and Maori pieces.

 |Nelson is full of parks and gardens, sic as the Queens Garden.